lbenato/LLP_NN_Inference/README.md

 # Application of TensorFlow interface in CMSSW to LLP NN Inference

+A small example is included in folder ```nn_inference```: a keras model and a small tree with 100 events are provided.

 ### Setup

 Install CMSSW release and cmsml package [https://cms-ml.github.io/documentation/inference/tensorflow2.html#saving-your-model](https://cms-ml.github.io/documentation/inference/tensorflow2.html#saving-your-model)